FarringtonWrites/farrington-portfolio/README.md

-# farrington-portfolio
+# The Creative and the Technical by Farrington
-A collection of technical writing samples, including...
+A collection of writing samples, technical and otherwise, by Farrington!